 Over the years, I’ve built a solid understanding of humidifiers by testing different types and studying their impact on indoor air quality and comfort.

-I’ve tried everything from basic cool mist humidifiers to advanced models with warm mist, ultrasonic technology, and even features like automatic humidity control.
+I have tried everything from simple cool-mist humidifiers to the most advanced with warm mist, ultrasonic, and even features like automatic humidity control.

 Each humidifier I’ve tested has shown me just how much the right moisture level can make a difference, especially in dry seasons when my home’s air can get uncomfortable.